MikolD/operatingsystems/README.md

 *Below we have a description of what each of the Operating System Concepts we coded mean.*

+> Dont forget to run the project from the main.cpp file

 ### FCFS CPU SCHEDULING ALGORITHM
 For FCFS scheduling algorithm, read the number of processes/jobs in the system, their CPU burst times.
 The scheduling is performed on the basis of arrival time of the processes irrespective of their other parameters.
 Each